LPRamos1/rag-chatbot/README.md

 # 🔎 RAG Chatbot with ChromaDB + Groq

-A Python project built to learn how Retrieval-Augmented Generation (RAG) systems work by combining vector search (ChromaDB) with LLM responses (Groq API).
+A Python project exploring Retrieval-Augmented Generation (RAG) by combining vector search with LLM-based response generation.

+This project focuses on building a simple but modular RAG pipeline, separating retrieval, context construction, and generation.

 ---

 ## 🚀 Features

-- Store text data in a vector database (ChromaDB)
-- Perform semantic search using embeddings
+- Semantic search using ChromaDB
-- Retrieve most relevant context based on user queries
+- Context retrieval based on similarity search
-- Use retrieved context to enhance LLM responses (RAG pipeline)
-- Interactive terminal chatbot interface
+- Prompt construction with context injection
+- Streaming responses using Groq API (Llama 3)
+- Modular architecture (retrieval vs generation)

 ---